Skip to main content

 The best time to visit Nguyen Van Troi Bridge is between March and September, when Da Nang is characterized by dry weather and clear skies.
 During this period, sunset is a great time to visit, as it offers wonderful photography opportunities.
 However, nighttime is another preferred time to visit this bridge, especially for those who would like to experience cooler weather and watch the activities along the river and the city skyline.

-How To Get To Nguyen Van Troi Bridge
+How to Get to Nguyen Van Troi Bridge

 Reaching Nguyen Van Troi Bridge is easy and convenient from anywhere in the central part of Da Nang.
 There are multiple options for transport to suit everyone’s needs and wants.
 Whether you like to drive, ride, or cruise, it’s easy to get there.